 TEC Equipment of Portland, OR donated flights in their Cessna 560 (N92TE) jet and its employees raised $17,000 in just two days, in order to cover the fuel costs.
 David A. Thompson flew with seven medical personnel so they could volunteer their services and deliver supplies to perform surgeries at a hospital in the Haiti aid effort.

-TLO, LLC Boca Raton, FLed by database technology entrepreneur Hank Asher put its midsize jet at the service of medical missions from KFXE to Haiti.
+TLO, LLC Boca Raton, FL Led by database technology entrepreneur Hank Asher put its midsize jet at the service of medical missions from KFXE to Haiti.

 TML Aircraft, Honesdale, PA under the FBOs owner Thomas “Mike” Lovelace at KN30, along with Stuart Hirsch, an emergency services director, RN, pilot and CFI in Kingston, NY, formed Archangel Airborne.
 Using TML planes for their medical missions, they helped Immaculate Conception Hospital (L’Hôpital Immaculée Conception) in Les Cayes, ferrying supplies donated by AmeriCares, a program that offers free medicines to nonprofit groups working in poor areas.